anvaka/complete-cloud/README.md

 ```

 **NOTE**: This extraction work is automated and managed by [anvaka/wpg-data](https://github.com/anvaka/wpg-data)
 repository.
-I'm trying to update this data on a daily basis.
+I'm trying to update data on a daily basis.

-I extract all words between `<b></b>` tags and use [world cloud layout algorithm](https://github.com/anvaka/complete-cloud/blob/master/src/lib/wordLayout/index.js)
+All words between `<b></b>` tags are extracted.
+I use [world cloud layout algorithm](https://github.com/anvaka/complete-cloud/blob/master/src/lib/wordLayout/index.js)
-to determine position of a word.
+to determine position of a word on the page.

 Common words are excluded.
 You can find the list of excluded words [here](https://github.com/anvaka/complete-cloud/blob/04a296b9bfccfe5eb756c41ab2bff09af8a17bdd/src/model/appModel.js#L3-L8)

 Rendering is done entirely in SVG.
 You can pan and zoom the image to see it at
+infinite precision:

+* Use `mouse wheel` or `pinch zoom` to zoom in/zoom out.
+You can also use keyboard keys `-`, `+`
+to do the same.
+* With `left mouse button` (or `one finger` on mobile diveces) you can drag the area.
+Keyboard
+arrows should also do the same.

-infinite precision.
-The interaction is managed by [anvaka/panzoom](https://github.com/anvaka/panzoom)
+**NOTE**: The SVG interaction is managed by [anvaka/panzoom](https://github.com/anvaka/panzoom)
 module.

 # See also